DNS softwareHere is a list of DNS software that is currently (as of 2016) being maintained:

 - MaraDNS.
-I think it's the best one, but my opinion is a little biased.
 It was once a single program, now two separate programs (like Unbound/BSD and PowerDNS) Easy-to-configure; tiny binary suitable for embedded systems.
 CVE

 There are many many other DNS servers, both open source and non-open source.Some other DNS servers:

 Freely downloadable DNS serversCaching DNS servers